nwamsley1/Pioneer.jl/README.md

 ##  Development Aims
-  Pioneer is a cross-platform and open-source tool fully implemented in Juilia that identifies and quantifies proteins and peptides from data independent acquisition (DIA) experiments.
+  Pioneer is a cross-platform and open-source tool fully implemented in Julia that identifies and quantifies proteins and peptides from data independent acquisition (DIA) experiments.
 Given a spectral library of fragment ion intensities and retention time estimates on an arbitrary scale, Pioneer employs a spectrum-centric algorithm and heuristics to statistically infer the identification status and abundance of each library precursor in the data.
 We develop Pioneer with the following goals: